COMING FIELD CLASSES

 Beyond Science in Science Class

-At the end of the last semester at Concordia University Portland I asked my freshman biology class to do one thing I never asked before: to comment on what they learned in this class in addition to biology itself.
-Their reflections are below in the order in which they were received (I only made some of them shorter, and removed personal comments).
+At the end of the last semester at Concordia University Portland I asked my freshman biology students to do one thing I never asked before: to comment on what they learned in this class in addition to biology itself.
+Their reflections are below in the order in which they were received (I only made some of them a little shorter, and removed personal comments).
+S.P.

 "...If I had to learn one thing during this semester of biology 212 I would say that I learned that you can find beauty in everything.
 Even if initially something seems plain, or uninteresting, there is always a way to appreciate it.
 However, the real talent is not knowing that everything has beauty in it, the real talent is being able to find that beauty in everything.
 Small things